vtomnet/gpt-mission-planner/README.md

 ## Current Process
 Currently, this doesn't connect to a robot to feed in the mission plan that comes out of GPT.
-To access the mission plan, simply install `netcat` on your host running this Docker container to view the XML plan.
 ```bash
 make server
 ```